ekohe/llm_conductor/VISION_USAGE.md

 # Vision/Multimodal Usage Guide

-This guide explains how to use vision/multimodal capabilities with the OpenRouter client in LLM Conductor.
+This guide explains how to use vision/multimodal capabilities with the OpenRouter and Z.ai clients in LLM Conductor.

 ## Quick Start

+### Using OpenRouter

 ```ruby
 require 'llm_conductor'